See a Problem?

 Surveys feels like a long, monotonous scroll through 2014 Tumblr.
 Which, in all honesty, was what Natasha Stagg was probably going for.
 I'm sad that this book didn't really grab me, but am still a huge fan of Natasha Stagg, as well as her nonfiction writing and opinions.
 Looking forward to diving into Sleeveless this spring/early summer.

-I wanted to know the specifics of what Colleen and Jim did online that got them
+...moreI wanted to know the specifics of what Colleen and Jim did online that got them

-I wanted to know the specifics of what Colleen and Jim did online that got them famous.
+I found this title on a list on Electric Lit about books about fame/social media.
+As someone who spent their adolescence on YouTube and still has a fondness and cultural curiosity about influencers/YouTubers today, I thought this book was written for me.
+While there were some moments of prose and insight that I liked and founded interesting, I found most of the book confusing and a bit of a let down.
+(Spoilers below)I wanted to know the specifics of what Colleen and Jim did online that got them famous.
 I wanted to see what they were wearing and what the parties were like.
 I didn't understand why Colleen was so jealous of Lucinda, who Colleen described as "just like her but better," because I didn't know what Colleen was doing online in the first place to conceptualize how Lucinda could be doing it better.
 I was frustrated that so much about the story was about Colleen's relationship with Jim because we barely saw any of it.
 We didn't get to read about their online interactions before they met IRL and we barely got to see what they were like together before tour when their relationship got rocky.
 I wanted to care about this pairing, but I felt my interest in them wasn't earned because I didn't get to read about their dynamic.
 I'll admit I'm often too easy on less-than-stellar partners in books, so if I was given any romantic scenes between Jim/Colleen, I probably would've rooted for them.
 But we were given bread crumbs and it frustrated me.

 It also felt unclear to me what Jim and Lucinda's relationship was; were they exes whom Jim had cheated on Colleen with, was it a one-night stand?
 Questions like this sum up my primary problems with this novel that it was too abstract.
 I wanted details to be able to understand and empathize with the characters, but the reader was given very little context and made the story's very intriguing concept feel quite hollow.

-This is one of the most honest fictional approximations I have read that depicts what "influencer" status might look like behind the scenes.
+...moreThis is one of the most honest fictional approximations I have read that depicts what "influencer" status might look like behind the scenes.
 After reading the book Followers earlier this year, Surveys is a mega step up given its quality and clear understanding of the Internet and those who power it.

 In it, the main character mentions how she liked Catcher and the Rye and after that I couldn't stop thinking of this as a modern day Holden kind of escape story but with all of the horror and baggage of the Internet and smart phones attached.